maxim2266/str/README.md

 * `file-to-str`: The script takes a file (text or binary) and a C variable name, and writes to `stdout` C source code where the variable (of type `str`) is defined and initialised with the content of the file.
-The file may be either text or binary.

 * `gen-char-class`: Generates character classification functions that do the same as their `isw*()` counterparts under the current locale as specified by `LC_ALL` environment variable.